ashellwig/UseLatexMk/README.md

 other types of documents by providing a custom latexmkrc template, but you may experience incompatibilities with other parts of UseLatexMk, such as installation.

-# What is needed to use UseLatexMk from my project?
+## What is needed to use UseLatexMk from my project

 You just need to

 * copy all the CMake modules (`*.cmake`) from this project into your project
 * Include them with `include(UseLatexMk)`.
 This is best done from the top-level directory of your project, to make the `clean_latex` target available on that level.

 Now, you are ready to use it!

-# How do I use it?
+## Usage

 Just use the following CMake function `add_latex_document` from anywhere in your project.
 For an explanation of parameters, check `UseLatexMk.cmake`.

 To clean the build directory from all latex files, use the target `clean_latex`.

+## TODO

+* Test the Ninja generator (struggles with add_custom_command)

-# License
+## License

-This software is provided under a BSD license, you can find it in the `.cmake` files of the project.
+This software is provided under a combined BSD/Apache license, you can find the original upstream license in `/LICENSE-UPSTREAM` and this repository's license in `/LICENSE`.